 But black money not just revolves around illegal activity.
-Even regular and perfectly legal vocations can contribute to generating black money.
-For instance, when a sales transaction is not recorded in the books of account, the money realized is black money.
+Even regular and perfectly legal vocations can contribute to black money creation.
+For instance, when a sales transaction is not recorded in the books of accounts, the money realized is black money.
 Such a transaction doesn’t involve a sales receipt and the trader doesn’t pay the otherwise applicable sales tax.
 Thanks to black money’s illegitimacy, any transfer or movement of black money is called money laundering, and not money transfer.

 Effect on the Economy

-Any government primarily relies on tax money to provide basic services and amenities to its citizens and businesses.
+Any government primarily relies on tax money to provide basic services and amenities to its citizens and businesses on its shore.
 When the money that’s due doesn’t come through, the government’s efficiency and the country’s economic health takes a beating.
 Unaccounted money also makes it difficult to assess a country’s true economic state or progress.
 Due to this deficit, countries often end up borrowing money, which leads to inflation or high prices.
 Ultimately, the common citizen ends up paying for the government’s financial shortcomings.

 Hoarding Black Money